Table of Contents

 - Structure

-- Outer membrane: Continuous boundary.
+- Outer membrane: Forms continuous boundary.

-- Inner membrane: Has infoldings called cristae to increase surface area.
+- Inner membrane: Forms infoldings called cristae.

 - Inner compartment: Filled with matrix (dense substance).